tkem/mbino/README.md

 - [Wait](https://docs.mbed.com/docs/mbed-os-api-reference/en/latest/APIs/tasks/wait/)

 mbino is *not* a full port of the mbed operating system to 8-bit microcontrollers.
-It just implements some of the basic C++ APIs that are commonly used when developing applications for mbed OS.
+It just implements some of the C++ APIs that are commonly used when developing applications for mbed OS.
 This means you will still write "sketches" for your Arduino board, and you can even use both mbed APIs and the "Arduino language", as well as native Arduino libraries, in your programs.

 So, why would you want to use this?